Jiusan Society

-The Jiusan Society (九三学社 (Jiǔsān Xuéshè, Nine-Three Academic Society)) is one of the eight minor democratic parties in the People's Republic of China under the direction of the Chinese Communist Party.
+The Jiusan Society is one of the eight minor non-oppositional political parties in the People's Republic of China (PRC), officially termed "democratic parties," led by the Chinese Communist Party.

 The party's original name was "Democracy and Science Forum" on its informal founding in 1944; the current name refers to the date of Chinese victory in the Second Sino-Japanese War (3 September 1945).
 Its membership currently consists of high- and medium-level intellectuals in the fields of science, technology, and education.
-The Jiusan Society is the seventh-ranking minor party in China.
-It currently has 56 seats in the National People's Congress, 5 seats in the NPC Standing Committee and 45 seats in the Chinese People's Political Consultative Conference.
+The Jiusan Society is the seventh-ranking minor party in the PRC.
+It currently has 56 seats in the National People's Congress (NPC), 5 seats in the NPC Standing Committee and 45 seats in the Chinese People's Political Consultative Conference.
 Its current chairman is Wu Weihua.

 History

 The party was originally founded informally in 1944 in Chongqing as the "Democracy and Science Forum".
-On 3 September 1945, after the end of the Second Sino-Japanese War, the organization was held an enlarged meeting to rename itself to the Jiusan Forum, referencing the date of victory.
+On September 3, 1945, after the end of the Second Sino-Japanese War, the organization was held an enlarged meeting to rename itself to the Jiusan Forum, referencing the date of victory.
 On 4 May 1946, it was renamed to the Jiusan Society.
 Its founding members were, before the founding, members of the Chinese Communist Party.